 Prewriting Dice Pattern to download, print and make

-Making Leaf Art with prewriting patterns
+Making Leaf Activity with prewriting patterns

-- Cut it out and glue it together - or use double sided sticky tape as this seems to work really well with no time waiting for glue to dry.
+Cut it out and glue it together - or use double sided sticky tape as this seems to work really well with no time waiting for glue to dry.

-- Roll the dice and the top pattern fill in one of the sections of the leaf with that pattern
+Roll the dice and the top pattern fill in one of the sections of the leaf with that pattern.

-- Once that section is full roll the dice again and fill in another section
+Once that section is full roll the dice again and fill in another section

 An alternative is to fill each different leaf with the different patterns and then create a display check out some of the ideas for display on our Crafts with Real Leaves post.